movinglightspeed/IBM-Cloud-Nessus-Scanner/README.md

 # IBM Cloud Nessus Scanner

-API Nessus Scanner for IBM Cloud also includes script to retrieve finished Nessus Scan Reports.
+This is Nessus Scanner Python Project I created for IBM Cloud.
+It is featured on IBM.com as a feature for the IBM.com portal and not only scans any IP on the IBM Cloud Infrastructure but retrieves Nessus reports for each scan in a downloaded HTML file.

-Read the full guide here:
+Read the technical article here on IBM.com https://www.ibm.com/cloud/blog/an-easier-way-to-use-the-nessus-scanner
-https://www.ibm.com/cloud/blog/an-easier-way-to-use-the-nessus-scanner

 Full text below